OldManUmby/DND.SRD.Wiki/pages/10.abilities/default.md

 >
 >In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the DM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.
 >
-> **_Passive Perception._** When you hide, there’s a chance someone will notice you even if they aren’t searching.
+> **_Passive Perception_**.
+When you hide, there’s a chance someone will notice you even if they aren’t searching.
 To determine whether such a creature notices you, the DM compares your Dexterity (Stealth) check with that creature’s passive Wisdom (Perception) score, which equals 10 + the creature’s Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
 For example, if a 1st-level character (with a proficiency bonus of +2) has a Wisdom of 15 (a +2 modifier) and proficiency in Perception, he or she has a passive Wisdom (Perception) of 14.
 >
 > **_What Can You See?**_ One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be **lightly** or **heavily obscured**, as explained in chapter 8, “Adventuring.”